Toly1925/Toly1925/AUTOCOMMITTER.md

-There are more fake flamingos in the world than real ones.
+Humans glow in the dark — very faintly.